nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

   - What it does: when an appointment is processed, the built-in index of the related pet is increased, indicating a better status.
   - Justification: achieved the process of improving the condition of the pets by completing appointments, which is the core goal for the pet clinic.

-- Added exception handling to EmployeeParser
-- Added exception handling to ServiceParser
+- Added exception handling to EmployeeParser and ServiceParser
 - Improved the index of Pet
 - Improved the interface of Duke to be more OOP
 - Improved the overall output information